nghn0/Emojify/README.md

 > ⚠️ **Important**:
 > Download the AffectNet dataset (subset) from [this Kaggle link](https://www.kaggle.com/datasets/mstjebashazida/affectnet)
-> Once downloaded, extract and place it inside your working directory like so:
+> Once downloaded, extract and place it inside your working directory like below and delete the contempt folder from train and test subfolder:
 >
 > ```
 > emojify/